 For example, Farrington wanted a lifestyle that revolved around his family.
 “Money has brought me happiness because it has allowed my wife to fulfill her dream of staying home to raise our son,” he said.

-“Remember, work to live, don’t live to work,” he added.
+“Remember, work to live, don’t live to work,” he said.

 Lance Cothern, a certified public accountant, said he has been interested in money for as long as he can remember.
-He created the Money Manifesto blog to help others better manage their money.
+He created the Money Manifesto blog to help others better manage their finances.

 Lazy Man, creator of Lazy Man and Money, has been able to turn his passion for personal finance into a money-making blog.
-Since he created Lazy Man and Money in 2006, he’s learned a few things about the connection between money and happiness.
+Since he created the site in 2006, he’s learned a few things about the connection between money and happiness.